 5. Legacy vendors still control the market

-Legacy software companies like Oracle, Microsoft and SAP control a market cap of 83%, and own 93% of all software revenue.
+Legacy software companies like Oracle, Salesforce, Microsoft and SAP control a market cap of 83%, and own 93% of all software revenue.
 This means that only 7% of all software revenue is in SaaS; the bulk of the revenue is still legacy software.
-A lot of products will probably transition to more Software as a Service models, and there’s a lot of things that will need to evolve in terms of tools to give better service and better results to businesses.
+A lot of products will probably transition to more Software as a Service or cloud models, and there’s a lot of things that will need to evolve in terms of tools to give better service and better results to businesses.

 6. Profits are cool again

 After the bubble burst in 2008, a lot of investors realized that they can’t keep investing in high-growth companies that don’t necessarily have business models.
 There’s less and less investment in companies that are just acquiring users, growing and then eventually thinking about monetizing.
 Monetization is a key part of it.
 It’s easier to bootstrap and build a sustainable small business in B2B because you’re expected to sell, have sales and be sustainable.
 You can’t just acquire all the businesses and then someday try and convert these companies into customers.
 It doesn’t work like that in B2B, you needs a sales process.